St. Peter's (Manchester ward)

 St. Peter's was an electoral division of Manchester City Council which was represented from 1950 until 1971.
 It covered Manchester city centre.

-Background
+Overview

-The ward was created in 1950, from the area of the former Exchange, Oxford, St. Ann's, St. Clement's, and St. John's wards.
-Its northeastern boundary ran along Great Ancoats Street, its southerneastern boundary ran along the River Medlock and Grosvenor Street, its southwestern boundary ran along Great Jackson Street, and its northwestern boundary ran along the River Irwell.
-In 1971, the ward was abolished, and its area became part of the Collegiate Church ward.
+St. Peter's ward was created in 1950, from the area of the former Exchange, Oxford, St. Ann's, St. Clement's, and St. John's wards.
+It included most of Manchester city centre as well as parts of Chorlton-on-Medlock and Hulme, transferred from the All Saints' ward and the former Medlock Street ward.
+In 1971, the ward was abolished, and its area was mostly transferred to the Collegiate Church ward, with a small portion becoming part of the new Hulme ward.

 For the entirety of its existence, the ward formed part of the Manchester Exchange Parliamentary constituency.